Understanding Neurodiversity-Affirming Therapy: A Parent's Guide

 Partners with families – incorporating parent expertise and lived experience into every step of the process.

-This approach often involves collaboration across disciplines — speech therapy, occupational therapy, physical therapy, counseling, and more — so we’re supporting the whole person.
+This approach often involves collaboration across disciplines.
+Speech therapy, occupational therapy, physical therapy, counseling, and more work together to support the whole person.

 Why ABA Is Often Not Neurodiversity-Affirming

 Applied Behavior Analysis (ABA) is a therapy model that focuses on using reinforcement and repetition from an external standpoint.
-While some families report positive experiences, ABA has been widely criticized by autistic self-advocates, researchers, and many therapists for practices that can conflict with a neurodiversity-affirming approach.
+While some families report positive experiences, ABA has faced widespread criticism from autistic self-advocates, researchers, and many therapists.
+They point out practices that conflict with a neurodiversity-affirming approach.
+I have many close friends who are Board Certified Behavior Analysts (BCBA), and they are fantastic professionals who are an asset—especially to those who need support with self-injury and eloping.

 Focus on “normalizing” rather than supporting authenticity

-Many ABA programs target reducing or eliminating autistic traits — like stimming, echolalia, or avoiding eye contact — even when these behaviors are not harmful and are important self-regulation strategies for the individual.
-Neurodiversity-affirming therapy seeks to respect and support these differences instead of training them away.
+Many ABA programs target reducing or eliminating autistic traits.
+These include stimming, echolalia, or avoiding eye contact.
+These are not behaviors but serve as important neuro-regulation strategies.
+Neuro-affirming therapy seeks to respect and support these differences instead of training them away.

 Compliance over autonomy

-Traditional ABA can place heavy emphasis on compliance — teaching the child to follow instructions without question.
-This can inadvertently teach children to ignore their own boundaries, preferences, and body autonomy, which is the opposite of what a neurodiversity-affirming model aims to foster.
+Traditional ABA can place heavy emphasis on compliance.
+It teaches the child to follow instructions without question or do tedious repetitive tasks to earn a preferred item.
+This can inadvertently teach children to ignore their own boundaries, preferences, and body autonomy.
+For our non-speaking or non-verbal children, this could risk their safety in vulnerable situations.
+This is the opposite of what a neurodiversity-affirming model aims to foster.

 High intensity, low collaboration

-Many ABA programs operate for 20–40 hours per week with goals that can overlap with other disciplines, rooted in childhood development or neurology, without an understanding of why those skills are being addressed.
-This can leave little room for child-led learning, sensory needs, rest, or collaboration with other therapy professionals like OT, PT, and SLPs.
+Many ABA programs operate for 20–40 hours per week.
+They often set goals that should be addressed with other disciplines with education and training in childhood development or neurology, without understanding why those skills are being addressed.
+This can leave little room for child-led learning, sensory needs, rest, or collaboration with other therapy professionals like OT, PT, and of course, Speech-Language Pathologists.

 Potential emotional harm

-Autistic adults who have been through ABA often describe it as stressful, exhausting, or even traumatic — particularly if they were taught to mask their natural communication and coping strategies.
-The tasks and skills training include: do this + this = and you'll get this reward.
+Autistic adults who have been through ABA often describe it as stressful, exhausting, or even traumatic.
+This is particularly true if they were taught to mask their natural communication and coping strategies.
+The tasks and skills training can create a formula: do this + this = and you'll get this reward.
 This can lead to suppressing internal needs to comply.
 Masking has been linked to increased anxiety, burnout, and decreased mental health.
+In my experience, many children end up using very scripted phrases and mindlessly copying the adult from a compliance-based approach.

-Instead of focusing on making a child appear “less autistic,” we focus on helping them build skills for self-advocacy, independence, and joy in daily life.
-That means supporting natural communication styles, sensory needs, and interests, while ensuring therapy goals are meaningful to the child and their family.
+Instead of focusing on making a child appear “less autistic,” we emphasize helping them build skills for self-advocacy, independence, and joy in daily life.
+This means supporting natural communication styles, sensory needs, and interests while ensuring therapy goals are meaningful to the child and their family.

 When therapy is neurodiversity-affirming, children aren’t working to mask who they are.
 They’re building skills and strategies that help them thrive as their authentic selves, now and into the future.